 BCAA’s for runners

-Another energy supplement while running are BCAAs.
-Having a water bottle with that has a scoop of BCAAs in it can be crucial for your performance.
+Another energy supplement for running is BCAAs.
+Having a water bottle that has a scoop of BCAAs in it can be crucial for your performance.
 One mechanism of central fatigue in running is free tryptophan crossing the blood-brain barrier (BBB).
 Tryptophan aids in the release of certain neurotransmitters—serotonin —which affects arousal, sleepiness, mood, and ultimately fatigue.
 If a runner increases the intake of BCAA concentration (3-6 grams before or during exercise) it can reduce the amount of tryptophan crossing the BBB which may delay feeling fatigue.

 Protein as an energy supplement for runners?